MEDICAL INTERPRETER SERVICES FOR HOSPITALS AND DOCTOR’S OFFICES

 - Expensive – Having an interpreter in person isn’t cheap.
 Not only do you pay for the interpreter’s service, you have to pay for all of their time not “technically” in service, such as travel fees/expenses, wait time, etc.

 - Time consuming – You have to do the research to find an interpreter and contact them to set up the meeting.
 What if you’ve had an emergency and this isn’t an option?

 - Lack of privacy – it could be that you feel uncomfortable with a stranger knowing your personal medical information.

-- Mobile access – With modern apps like Chatlas, if you have a phone or a smart device, you can easily get in touch with a professional interpreter of your choice anytime, anywhere.
+- Mobile access – With modern apps like Chatlas, if you have a phone or a smart device, you can easily get in touch with a professional telephone medical interpreter of your choice anytime, anywhere.

 - Instant access – You only have to log in, choose your interpreter and wait for them to answer before you can begin the interpretation.
 No extra meetings or appointments necessary.

-- Privacy – the interpreter cannot see the client and does not have access to the client’s personal information.
+- Privacy – the medical interpreter cannot see the client and does not have access to the client’s personal information.

 - Affordability – You get the quality of a professional without the exorbitant price because you are working electronically with the professional rather than in person.
 You also don’t have to pay for extras such as wait times and travel fees/expenses.

 - You don’t have the visual of a person right next to you who can also take into consideration body language in their interpretations.

 - You are reliant on a good internet or telephone connection.

 - It is a bit impersonal – because there is no private information shared and you cannot see each other during the service call, it could feel a little too impersonal and insensitive in a medical situation.